 Farmers Market

-Held every Saturday morning in Templeton and Tuesday morning on the south side of the Downtown square, each week dozens of local farmers man their booths, and are ready to give you a taste and a tale of their family farming philosophy.
+Held every Templeton and Tuesday and Saturday morning on the south side of the Downtown square, each week dozens of local farmers man their booths, and are ready to give you a taste and a tale of their family farming philosophy.

 Stroll Through Farmers Market